-Oh, help us to look beyond Faith's pearly gates, Where our loved one, the lost one our coming awaits; May we feel that thy laws through thine infinite love Hatli called her away to that mansion above, Upreared in thy sight on that heavenly shore, Where sickness and striving shall be no more; As solemnly, slowly and sadig we tread, Bearing out from our midst, Our beautiful dead.
+Oh, help us to look beyond Faith's pearly gates, Where our loved one, the lost one our coming awaits; May we feel that thy laws through thine infinite love Hath called her away to that mansion above, Unreared in thy sight on that heavenly shore, Where sickness and striving shall be no more; 'As solemnly, slowly and sadly we tread.
+Bearing out from our midst, Our beautiful dead.

-And sometimes, we thank Thee, oh God, she may tarn And sometimes, we thank Thee, on God, she in Backward to us from that heavenly bourne, Pringing us gifts in her basels pure as snow, To lighten and brighten our journey below, Even now if we listen our spirits may hear The voice we so leved intoning a cheer.
-As solemnly, slowly and sadly we tread, Bearing out from our midet, Our beautiful dead.
+And sometimes, we thank Thee, oh God, she may turn Backward to us from that heavenly bourne, Fringing us-gifts in her hands pure as snow.
+To lighten and brighten our journey below.
+Even now if we listen our spirits may hear The voice we so 1-ved intening a cheer.
+As selemnly, slowly and sadly we tread, Bearing out from our midst, wrong.

+Our beautiful dead.

-We do thank Thee, oh, God that by night and by day, This anget-robed mother will glide on the way Where the feet of these children are wandering along, To guard them, and guide them, and keep them from Wrong, She will heed the commandment her motherhood gave, And conquer for them e on death and the grave, Though solemnly, slowly and eadly we tread, Bearing out from our midst, Our beautiful dead.
+We do thank Thee, oh.
+God that by night and by day, This angel-robet mother will glide on the war.
+Where the feet of these ch-idren are wandering along.
+To guard them, and guide them, and keep them from

-Ob, this husband and father, though scemingly left Alone with his children is not all bereft.
-Thy strength chall eactain him; thy hand lead him on To many requires with her who has gone; And his dreams shall be full of the pure holy life Of her he so loved, his sweet angel wite, Though solemnly, tearfolly now he doth tread, Bringing out from his home, His beautiful dead.
-His beautiful dead, world on years, How her heart walls alond with its burden of tears, And the kin who shall see her, the sister, no more Fave in memory dreams on the mist hidden shored Oh, our souls plead for them, the hearts that must ache, Lord, strengthen them now, lest with angaish they break
+She will heed the commandment her motherhood gave, And conquer for them e en death and the grave, Though solemnly, slowly and sailly we tread, Bearing out from our midet, Our beautiful dead.

+Oh, this husband and father, though seemingly left

+Alone with his children is not all bereft.

+Thy strength shall sustain him, thy hand lead him on

+To many reunions with her who has gone;

+And his dreams shall be full of the pure holy life

+Of her he so loved, his sweet angel wife.

+Though solemnly, tearfully now he doth tread,

+Bringing out from his home,

+His beautiful dead.